rxvl-d/LessonLens-pub/README.md

 - **Metadata Summaries**: Displays structured educational metadata for each search result including teaching objectives, educational level, target audience, and resource type
 - **Task-Adaptive Snippets**: Generates enhanced search result descriptions based on the educational context of the search query

-## Research Background

-This project is based on research studying how teachers search for and evaluate online educational resources.
-The research found that while teachers prefer general search engines, they need additional educational context to effectively evaluate resources.
-Key findings that informed the design:

-1. Teachers use a two-stage evaluation process combining quick metadata-based filtering followed by detailed pedagogical assessment
-2. Simple visualizations with confidence indicators increase trust compared to complex displays
-3. Feature usage varies significantly between teachers, necessitating user control
-4. Teachers reject technical features that don't align with existing workflows

 ## Installation

 The extension is available for both Firefox and Chrome browsers.
 Installation packages can be built from source: